jasonjgarcia24/price-dislocation/loan-analyzer/README.md

 [Bottom of Page](#Bottom-of-Page)<br>
 ***
 ## <a id="Project-Description">Project Description</a>
-This project is provides automated calculations for loan portfolio summaries.
+This project provides automated calculations for loan portfolio summaries.

 #### A summary of what's under the hood:
 We start with some fundamental calculations on a list of prices for given loans.